CapSap/paddy-pronto-magento/README.md

 2. Type `node build/scripts/runOnce.js` and press enter to run this command (you can use tab to autocomplete)
 3. Sit back and relax
+4. Any dramas report to charlie or submit an issue on github

 ### Sell in pronto, add receipt no into magento - Run once only